Winter in Southern California

 Ski & Ride Bear Mountain

 Join us for some fresh powder as we hit the slopes of Big Bear Mountain.
-Sponsored in part by Residential Life and the Torero Program Board, this trip is an opportunity you will not want to pass up whether you have been raised on the slopes or this is one of your first times strapping on skis.
+Sponsored in part by Residential Life and the Torero Program Board, this trip is an opportunity you will not want to pass up whether you have been raised on the slopes or your first time strapping on skis.

-Bear Mountain is home to 12 lifts and is the birthplace of the modern terrain park movement.
-There is freestyle terrain with jumps, rails, half pipes, and more.
+Bear Mountain is home to 12 lifts and is the birthplace of the modern terrain park movement including freestyle terrain with jumps, rails, half pipes, and more.
 The most impressive snow park feature is the new Red Bull Plaza, which resembles an urban terrain setting.
 If you need a break from the daily grind of classes and homework, grab your board and get ready for a thrilling day of speed and snow.